5 Boundary-Setting Scripts for Co-Parent Conflicts

 What if my co-parent accuses me of being cold or robotic when I use scripts?

-This is common and usually temporary.
-A shift to neutral, boundaried language often feels jarring to someone accustomed to emotional back-and-forth.
-You don't need to explain or apologize for communicating clearly.
-Over time, most co-parents adjust to the new tone — even if they never say so.
+Common, and usually temporary.
+A shift to neutral, boundaried language feels jarring to someone accustomed to emotional back-and-forth.
+You don't need to explain or apologise for communicating clearly.
+Most co-parents adjust to the new tone, even if they never say so.

 How do I set boundaries without making my co-parent feel attacked?

 Focus your language entirely on what you will do rather than what they are doing wrong.
 "I'll be responding to messages during these windows" feels very different from "You text me too much."
-The first is informational.
-The second is an accusation.
-Both communicate the same boundary, but only one is likely to be received without defensiveness.
+The first is informational, the second an accusation.
+Both communicate the same boundary; only one is likely to be received without defensiveness.

 Should I tell my co-parent I'm setting a boundary, or just start doing it?

-For logistical boundaries (response windows, communication preferences, expense agreements), a brief heads-up is helpful: "Going forward, here's how I'll be handling this."
-For behavioral boundaries (not engaging with insults, not discussing your household rules), just start doing it.
-Announcing "I'm setting a boundary with you" often triggers more conflict than simply holding the boundary through your actions.
+For logistical boundaries, a brief heads-up helps: "Going forward, here's how I'll be handling this."
+For behavioural boundaries, such as not engaging with insults or not discussing your household rules, just start doing it.
+Announcing "I'm setting a boundary with you" often triggers more conflict than simply holding it.

-Children don't need to understand adult boundaries — they need to experience the stability those boundaries create.
-Avoid explaining your communication rules with your co-parent to your children.
-Instead, focus on age-appropriate reassurance: "Mom/Dad and I are working things out.
-You don't need to worry about the schedule — that's our job."
+Children don't need to understand adult boundaries, they need to experience the stability those boundaries create.
+Skip the explanation of your communication rules and stick to age-appropriate reassurance: "Mom and Dad are working things out.
+You don't need to worry about the schedule, that's our job."